 In 2014, Pear Technologies attempted to register the following trademark logo for computer and software-related goods and services in classes 9, 35 and 42.
 Apple owns the following well-known EU trademark logo and claimed Pear Technologies was attempting to ride on the coattails of its reputation.
 This resulted in Apple successfully filing an opposition with the European Union Intellectual Property Office (EUIPO) in January 2015.
 Pear Technologies appealed the opposition, but the Board of Appeal upheld the earlier decision.
-This is why the case was brought before the EGC.
+This is why the case was brought before the European General Court (EGC).

 The EGC’s view is that Board of Appeal misinterpreted the law regarding the similarity of the trademarks.
 The EGC believes the visual, phonetic and conceptual similarity of two trademarks needs to be established first – before a brand’s reputation can be considered.
 The whole issue of whether the public will establish a link between two conflicting trademarks because of a brand’s reputation, only becomes relevant once a basic degree of similarity has been established.